TheGoodlike13/liberty_or_death/README.md

 Especially IBM.
 Like, is there some sort of admin mafia, who, if you make a good guide, roll up to your front porch at night and dump some dead hard drives on your lawn?

-I perform the 'apt update' and 'app upgrade' as asked.
+I perform the 'apt update' and 'apt upgrade' as asked.
 This downloads a bunch of stuff which then prompts the computer for restart.
 Let's do that and proceed.

 'sudo apt-get install slapd ldap-utils -y' runs successfully.
 It asks me to enter